 Section 1.
 Management agrees to provide a safe and healthful work place for all Employees and will comply with applicable Federal laws and regulations relating to the safety and health of Employees.
+All employees are responsible for health of employees.
 All Employees are responsible for taking immediate action to correct or identify observed unsafe conditions if possible, or if not possible, for promptly reporting the unsafe conditions to the appropriate work supervisor.